tdwg/website/content/pages/conferences/2020/instructions-for-abstract-submission/index.md

 *   **_Draft_** = authors have editing rights; editors see as read-only; authors must submit the abstract for review for the abstract to be released for editorial assessment.
 *   **_In pre-submission review_** = authors see as read-only; technical editors are able to make changes to the abstract and add comments.
 Authors may see these updates but will not be able to make changes until editors release the abstract back to the authors using the Send Feedback button.
 Pressing the Send Feedback button returns the abstract to Draft mode so that authors may respond.
 *   Once your abstract has been **_Approved_**, the submitting author will need to **_Submit to Journal_** and complete the final publication checklist (this consists of multiple screens; please be sure to follow it to the end).
-It then proceeds to **_Layout_** and is in a queue to be **_Published_**. **The final deadline for submission to the journal is 11 September 2020.**
+It then proceeds to **_Layout_** and is in a queue to be **_Published_**. **The final deadline for submission to the journal was 11 September 2020.**
 *   If you fail to complete the final publication checklist, your abstract may be marked as **_Incomplete Submission_**.
 You will get three automated warnings to remedy this before the system automatically buries/removes your submission from the publication queue.
 *   Both authors and technical editors can send email (see icon near the top of the page) to co-authors and/or editors at any time during the pre-approval process, _this does not change the status of the manuscript. _If you use this step, please fully reference your manuscript ID, the issue(s) and the person(s) you think should be responding to the email.
 The system sends individual emails out so no one receiving them knows who else is being asked to address your question.
 If in doubt, email [editor@tdwg.org](mailto:editor@tdwg.org) outside of the system instead.
 *   Abstracts will be published once their place in the program is confirmed, but authors should receive notification of successful submission (after payment of 40€ publication fee) to the journal, pending publication.
-For an abstract associated with TDWG 2020 to be published, the presenter must have registered for the conference.
+For an abstract associated with TDWG 2020 to be published, the presenter must intend to register for the conference.

 **What if I don’t see my abstract anywhere?**